Let?s talk about dental problems and dental emergencies!

 A misaligned or loose tooth is one of the critical signs you need urgent dental care.
 You should never wait to get it fixed at a reliable dental clinic.

-Now, we understand how uncomfortable a loose or misaligned tooth can make you feel.
+Now, East Village Dental understands how uncomfortable a loose or misaligned tooth can make you feel.
 However, you must resist the urge to force it back into position.
 You should only apply light pressure using your finger or gently bite it down until you reach the dental clinic.

 Broken braces and wires pose a risk of injury to the soft tissues in the mouth cavity.
 It can not only cause bleeding but also eating and speaking difficulties.